MatOpt/srPCP_code/README.md

   * `src/UpdateS.m`: the code for updating $S$ in the paper.
   * `src/UpdateS_sub.m`: the code for updating $S$ subproblem:
     $\min_{s} \parallel s-a \parallel_2 + \lambda \parallel s \parallel_1  \text{with some given } a\in\mathbb{R}^n$.
+  * `src/prox_l1.m`: the code for computing the proximal operator for the L1 norm.
 * `scripts`: contains the scripts used to replicate the experiments in the paper.
 See the *Replicating* section below for details.